DulminiHansika/FIBONACCI-GENERATOR/README.md

 - The script will then display the Fibonacci series up to the specified limit.

 ## Example
+Suppose you run the script and input a limit of 20:
 -Enter the limit for Fibonacci series: 20
 -Fibonacci series up to 20 :
 -0 1 1 2 3 5 8 13